raphaelweis/dotfiles/README.md

 ```
 PROFILE=/dev/null bash -c 'curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash'
 ```
-We simply set PROFILE to `/dev/null` to prevent nvm from adding additional lines in a random config file.
+You simply set PROFILE to `/dev/null` to prevent nvm from adding additional lines in a random config file.
 After sourcing your shell configuration, you can now install the latest node and npm with:
 ```
 nvm install node && nvm use node